swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Hi [ trainee name ],

 Thanks for getting in touch.
 I've recorded an extension for you through the end of [Month Year].
 Please let me know if there's anything else I can do to help with the checkout process.
-Looking forward to having you as a Carpentry instructor!
+Looking forward to having you as a Carpentries instructor!

 Best,
 [ sender name ]